ISO FAQs

 How long does ISO implementation usually take?

-The timeline depends on organization size, complexity, number of locations, maturity of existing processes, availability of records, staff involvement and certification deadline.
+The timeline depends on organization size, complexity, number of locations, maturity of existing processes, availability of records, staff involvement, and certification deadline.

 Should ISO implementation start with documents or with process review?

-It should start with business context, scope and process review.
+It should start with business context, scope, and process review.
 Documents are important, but they must reflect actual operations.
 If an organization begins by writing documents without understanding process reality, the system may look complete but fail during audit or daily use.

 Documentation & Records

-What does “documented information” mean in ISO management systems?
+What does documented information mean in ISO management systems?

 Documented information generally refers to information that an organization must control and maintain.
-It may include policies, procedures, forms, registers, records, plans, reports, checklists and evidence that the management system is implemented.
+It may include policies, procedures, forms, registers, records, plans, reports, checklists, and evidence that the management system is implemented.

 What is the difference between a procedure and a record?

-A record is evidence that an activity has happened.
-Examples include completed audit reports, training records, inspection results, corrective action logs and management review minutes.
+A procedure describes how a process is carried out.
+A record is evidence that an activity has happened, such as completed audit reports, training records, inspection results, corrective action logs, and management review minutes.

 How much documentation does an ISO system need?

-The amount of documentation should be appropriate to the organization’s size, complexity, risks, legal obligations, competence of personnel and need for process control.
+The amount of documentation should be appropriate to the organization’s size, complexity, risks, legal obligations, competence of personnel, and need for process control.
+The best approach is practical documentation that supports control, evidence, and improvement.

 Audits & Certification